c-fre/tps-code-challenge/readme.md

-Cole French - Turnpoint Code Challenge
+#Cole French - Turnpoint Code Challenge

+Decisions of Design:

+Axios:
+Used Axios Module to allow easier API calls, with cleaner code!